 “I’m looking for an equal amount of light on the left, top, and right sides of the reed,” Pollard says.
 “When there’s just a sliver of light around the reed, so that you can barely see it, you’ve got good compression, which means the player does not need to move so much air.
 It’s like achieving better action on a guitar.
 For harmonica players who play very expressively, with a lot of volume dynamics, you can hear the nuances if the harmonica is set up right.”

 The problem, of course, is that centering reeds on a reed plate with tight slot tolerances takes time, and time in a manufacturing setting is money.
-Which is why money was the devil that drove Hohner to change this particular detail.

 Ironically, in the mid-1970s, around the same time that Hohner was cutting corners on the Marine Band, it was building one of the best chromatic harmonicas ever made, the Hohner Professional 2016 CBH, whose initials are taken from the name of its designer, the great Chinese classical harmonica player, Cham-Ber Huang.
 But the 2016 chromatic was a prestige project, the sort of thing companies do to give themselves street cred.
 Lost in the shuffle, temporarily anyway, were the needs of its biggest customers, blues-harp players.